ml-energy/blog/docs/posts/zeus-apple-silicon.md

 ```

 !!!
 Note
     Some fields may be `None`, which happens when a processor doesn't support energy metrics for that field.
-On M1 chips (like on my own machine), DRAM, ANE, and GPU SRAM results are often unavailable.
-On newer machines (M2 and above), all fields are typically present.*
+On M1 chips, for instance, DRAM, ANE, and GPU SRAM results may not be available.
+On newer machines (M2 and above), all fields are typically present.

 Alternatively, if you’re interfacing with low-level inference code directly (say, in llama.cpp), you can use the C++ version of the energy profiler, which is available as a header-only include, to tease apart energy metrics more precisely.